 I moved upstream to the big bend above the cattle drink and sat in the sun for a while admiring the soft light on the water meadows and trees.
 I fished the deep water on the outside of the bend without a response.
 I walked further up the river, past the long straight, through the tree tunnel and rested opposite an Alder tree where a fish had risen.

 The trout ignored a series of nymphs and I decided to swap to a dry fly.
 If only I had remembered to put the box in my pocket.
 I scoured the nymph box and found an emerger that had a hackle.
 The Trout looked at it a few times but was not fooled.
-It wanted newly hatched Duns and had plenty of naturals to chose from.
+It wanted newly hatched Duns and had plenty of naturals to choose from.
 The fish was moving around the pool, it didn’t have a patrol route or station.
 At first glance it looked like a group of fish.
 Eventually it tired of my casting and went down.

 The wind dropped and a good hatch further upstream encouraged several fish to rise.
 Three or four small fish and one better Trout were rising together, picking off Duns before they could free themselves from the surface film.
 I tried the emerger Mayfly with a short hackle.
 It was rejected because the tippet was too visible.
 I swapped to a pale yellow nymph with a short grizzle hackle.
 I had a couple of violent takes but missed both.